Zanthoxylum piperitum: Japanese cuisine

 There is also a dessert named kirisanshō, rice cake dessert flavored with ground Japanese pepper.
 It is a specialty in the north.

-In central and northeastern Japan, there is also non-sticky rice-cake type confection called goheimochi, which is basted with miso-based paste and grilled, sometimes uses the Japanese pepper as flavor additive to the miso.
+In central and northeastern Japan, there is also a non-sticky rice-cake type confection called goheimochi, which is basted with miso-based paste and grilled, sometimes using the Japanese pepper as flavor additive to the miso.
 Also being marketed are sansho flavored arare (rice crackers), snack foods, and sweet sansho-mochi.